 8. Can Aid Weight Loss

 Though royal jelly doesn’t directly reduce weight, it can increase your energy levels – which, in turn, helps you workout harder, and that, eventually, leads to weight loss.
 And since it is low in calories and doesn’t have saturated fat, it can be a good addition to your weight loss diet.

 9. Royal Jelly Can Boost Fertility

-There is less information on this, though.
-One study states that the antioxidant properties of royal jelly have a positive effect on sperm parameters – and this can enhance fertility (9).
+There is less information on this.
+However, one study states that the antioxidant properties of royal jelly have a positive effect on sperm production and motility – and this can enhance fertility (9).

 10. Supports Men’s Health